Press & Media Kit

 - Michigan DIFS public orders (for the prohibition order).

-- U.S. and international patent databases (for All-Scratch claims).
+- U.S. and international patent databases, including PCT and national-phase records where relevant (for All-Scratch claims).

 - Corporate registries in relevant U.S. states and foreign jurisdictions where entities are registered.